Brightspace/lms-version-actions/match-lms-release/README.md

 ## NPM Package Deployment

-If you'd like the action to publish your package with NPM (including to CodeArtifact), set the `NPM` option to `true`.
+If you'd like the action to publish your package to CodeArtifact, set the `NPM` option to `true`.

 NPM deployments for maintenance branches (ex: `release/2022.2.x`, `1.7.x`, or `1.x`) will be annotated with a tag corresponding to the branch version (ex: `release-2022.2.x`, `release-1.7.x`, or `release-1.x`).
 All other deployments will use NPM's default tag of `latest`.